-The Compton scattering total cross sections (Table 2) were obtained by combining the extracted Compton yields with the luminosity and detector acceptance.
-Fig. 4 shows the total Compton scattering cross sections from the first and the second running period, respectively as a function of the beam energy.
+The Compton scattering total cross sections (TA-BLE II) were obtained by combining the extracted Compton yields with the luminosity and detector acceptance.
+Figure 4 shows the total Compton scattering cross sections from the first and the second running period, respectively.
 The extracted cross sections are compared to a next-to-leading order calculation for both running periods.
 All the results agree with the theoretical calculations within the experimental uncertainties.